 THE BEST IN PRACTICE

-BENEFITS OF STUDYING FINANCES AND ACCOUNTING
+BENEFITS OF STUDYING FINANCE AND ACCOUNTING WITH ACCA

 The possibility to collaborate and share experiences with foreign students, will open you up to different cultures.
 The curriculum emphasises the international financial markets, for which, we will also prepare you to work abroad.